Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Computer Aided Diagnosis System (CADS) for COVID-19 Detection

 \subsubsection{Forecasting Models}

 \textsc{Recurrent Neural Network(RNN)}

 A feed-forward neural network is extended to create RNN, aiming to capture the long term dependencies and features from the sequential and time-series data.
-The most commonly used RNN is the long-short term memory (LSTM), which composed of a memory cell Ct, a forget cell ft, the input gate it, and output gate ot (figure \ref{fig:rnn}(a)).
+The most commonly used RNN is the long-short term memory (LSTM), which composed of a memory cell, a forget cell, the input gate, and output gate.
 These gates make the decision that which information needs to be remembered or discarded from the memory cell and also organizes the activation signals from different sources.

-LSTM decides whether to keep or remove the memory by using these gates, unlike vanilla RNN, LSTM can preserve the potential long term dependencies of a feature, which is learned from the input sequential data.
-One LSTM variant is Gated Recurrent Unit (GRU) \cite{a48}, which integrates the forget and input gates into a single update gate and combines the memory cell state and the hidden state into one state (figure \ref{fig:rnn}(b)).
+LSTM decides whether to keep or remove the memory by using these gates; also, unlike vanilla RNN, LSTM can preserve the potential long term dependencies.
+One LSTM variant is Gated Recurrent Unit (GRU) \cite{a48}, which integrates the forget and input gates into a single update gate and combines the memory cell state and the hidden state into one state.
 Update gate makes a decision on the amount of information to be added or discarded, and the reset gate decides on how much earlier information is to be forgotten.
 This technique makes GRU simpler than LSTM.